Momentum anisotropy in nuclear collisions from quantum mechanics

 With the additional scale $\mu$, departure from classical behavior occurs not only when $\omega_i \gton T$ (discrete levels matter) but also when $\mu \gg T$ (Bose/Fermi statistics is important).
 The momentum anisotropy discussed here is due to the former.
 Classical phase space integrals, outlined at the end of the Introduction, give zero anisotropy even with Bose/Fermi distribution instead of Boltzmann.

-Figure~\ref{fig:avv2_v2pt_multi} shows the temperature and transverse momentum dependence of the elliptic anisotropy for multiparticle systems at $\mu = 0$, for the same $M=0.3$~GeV as in Fig.~\ref{fig:avv2_vs_L_eps}.
+Figure~\ref{fig:avv2_v2pt_multi} shows the temperature and transverse momentum dependence of the elliptic anisotropy for multiparticle systems at $\mu = M$, for the same $M=0.3$~GeV as in Fig.~\ref{fig:avv2_vs_L_eps}.
 As expected, $\bar v_2$ in the left plot decreases monotonically with temperature, and the anisotropy is noticeably higher for Bose statistics than for Boltzmann or Fermi statistics.
 This is because lower-energy states are more anisotropic (both spatially and in momentum space) on average.

 The right plot shows the $p_T$-differential elliptic anisotropy.
-Boltzmann statistics leads to the analytic result (Eq.~(\ref{vn_HO})), while Bose(Fermi) gives considerable(modest) deviations in $v_2$ compared to Boltzmann.
+Boltzmann statistics leads to the same analytic result (Eq.~(\ref{vn_HO})) for any $\mu$.
+At $\mu \approx M$, Bose(Fermi) gives considerable(modest) deviations in $v_2$ compared to Boltzmann.
 The curves differ even at high $p_T$ because the relative weights of various energy states are different among the three types of statistics.
 Therefore, depending on statistics, slightly different trap parameters $\omega_i$ are needed in order to have the same system dimensions $\langle r_i^2\rangle^{1/2}$.
-For all three statistics, there is considerable ``intrinsic'' elliptic anisotropy at intermediate and high $p_T$.
+At $\mu \approx 0$ appropriate for heavy-ion collisions, deviations from Boltzmann statistics are much smaller.
+Nevertheless, for all three statistics, there is considerable ``intrinsic'' elliptic anisotropy at intermediate and high $p_T$.

 The same features are present for the infinite square well potential, with even larger anisotropies at low and intermediate $p_T$ than for the oscillator potential.
 At high momenta $v_2$ saturates below unity for the square well, unlike for the oscillator potential, because the momentum distribution has a power-law tail.